 I knew I wanted to work in a firm which offered a full legal service to interesting clients.
 I knew variety in my career was very important and therefore I chose the firms that could offer a broad range of services, clients, industries and jurisdictions.

-I knew that as part of the role (wherever I went) I would be spending a lot of time in the office and therefore it was very important to me that the firms I applied to had a good working environment so that I would enjoy, rather than resent, being in the office.
+I knew that (wherever I went) I would be spending a lot of time in the office and therefore it was very important to me that the firms I applied to had a good working environment so that I would enjoy, rather than resent, being in the office.

 How much work experience had you had?
 Why is it so important?

-Before getting my training contract at Mayer Brown, I took part in two vacation schemes, first at a high-street firm and the second at a magic circle firm.
+Before getting my training contract at Mayer Brown I took part in two vacation schemes; the first at a high-street firm and the second at a magic circle firm.
 It is only through work experience that you can get a clear understanding of the different types of law firm, the different practice groups and exactly what is expected of a solicitor.